Selecting a language will automatically trigger the translation of the page content.

 A1, A2, B1, B2, C1, C2: What are these language levels?

-The European Framework of Reference for Languages (ECRL) is a ranking system used to assess proficiency in a foreign language.
+The European Framework of Reference for Languages (ECRL) is a classification which allows to assess their level of proficiency in a foreign language.
+We present you with the information you need to know.

-A1 corresponds to an elementary user level (introductory or discovery level).
+A1 corresponds to a user level elementary (level introductory or discovery).

 This means that you have the following capabilities: